ricardoquesada/unijoysticle/DOCUMENTATION.md

 <img class="alignnone" src="https://lh3.googleusercontent.com/WRLXh522eTsfwQogNMmFebIEC4v-6AjRLbbWMC2ox5t7a4yezb_PzxK8bZKYrT8xIuVOplTMHRmSn00=w5760-h3600-no" width="304" height="171" /><img class="alignnone" src="https://lh3.googleusercontent.com/vxbiIsJjtjfyqieu4QO27VW6hBTxszUth8Eb_g6TbgVK1jGEmvNmnazd7CAb1uFo6I38RNpK_qZO0sc=w5760-h3600-no" width="273" height="157" />

 This is the same D-pad mode as before.
-But if you <a href="http://www.howtogeek.com/242223/how-to-use-a-physical-game-controller-with-an-iphone-ipad-or-android-device/">connect any iOS Game Controller to your iPhone</a> (it supports both <a href="https://afterpad.com/mficontrollers/">MFi</a> and <a href="https://www.ionaudio.com/products/details/icade">iCade</a> controllers), it will automatically detect it.
+But if you <a href="http://www.howtogeek.com/242223/how-to-use-a-physical-game-controller-with-an-iphone-ipad-or-android-device/">connect any Game Controller to your smartphone</a> (for iOS it supports both <a href="https://afterpad.com/mficontrollers/">MFi</a> and <a href="https://www.ionaudio.com/products/details/icade">iCade</a> controllers; for Android it supports official controllers as well as OUYA ones), it will automatically detect it.
 And with it you can control the virtual D-pad giving you a great gaming experience.

 You can configure it to: